Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 Apple Cider Vinegar

-A tablespoon and a half of vinegar sounds like a lot, but after three-plus hours of cooking it mellows way out.
-What it does is cut through the richness of the beef and the savory of the bases so the whole thing doesn’t feel heavy.
+A tablespoon and a half may seem like a lot, but after three-plus hours of cooking, it mellows out a lot.
+It also helps to lighten the richness of the beef and the bases so the whole thing doesn't feel heavy.
+Nobody's going to take a bite of this and think "vinegar."
+I think they're going to think, "this is really good, why is this so good?"

 Brown Sugar